-Boeing accused of stealing tech for tools used on rockets, space station
+Boeing accused of stealing technology for bolts on rockets, jets, space station

 “Wilson offered Boeing an answer to its ongoing problem that would permit a safe, efficient installation of the engines onto the SLS rocket,” Wilson said.

-Design review
+Design Review

 Boeing partnered with Wilson, revised its engine installation plan, and then completed the design review, which resulted in NASA allowing Boeing to proceed with the SLS program, according to the lawsuit.